Fitness and Performance

 Fast bowling activates the muscles around your shoulder and chest, but it’s key you balance the levels of strength and flexibility in a fast bowler’s shoulder.

 It’s advised by many trainers and coaches to avoid lifting any heavy weights for your upper limbs.
-By overdoing it, you put yourself at risk to additional shoulder related injuries.
+By overdoing it, you put yourself at risk of additional shoulder related injuries.

 Are you a budding cricketer suffering from frequent injuries?
-Do you feel you have certain issues of your training which need addressing?
-We may be able to assess and evaluate your biomechanics, prescribe you an exercise programme to prolong your cricket career.
+Do you feel you have certain problems during training which need addressing?
+We can help by assessing your pain, mobility and strength, and prescribing a tailored rehab exercise programme to keep you on the field, performing harder and faster, for longer.